Exhibition

 About Assisted Plant Migration:

 Trees don’t operate in isolation.
-Through many different means, southern-origin trees will be in new-community with northern-origin trees.
+Through many different means, southern-origin trees will be in a new community with northern-origin trees.
 For example, trees are able to communicate with each other by the exchange of volatile organic compounds (VOCs, tree hormones) through the air.